Education

 Recommended: Causes and solutions to poor academic performance

 Academic Success or having a high test score is the total of all positive influences on a child.
-This shows that the parents and teachers have a responsibility for ensuring that a child succeeds academically.
+This shows that the parents and teachers have a responsibility to ensure that a child succeeds academically.

 The role of a teacher